- Readings are provided via hyperlinks under Schedule.

 Technology that automatically analyzes text has made amazing strides, and lets us do things like automatically translate from Chinese to English, summarize what people on Twitter think about some current political topic, or find clues on who the author is of some classic piece of literature.
 Machine learning plays a central role in this technology: software that can learn from experience.
-This course provides an overview of basic statistical methods for machine learning, with an emphasis on applications that have to do with text.
+This course provides an overview of basic statistical methods for machine learning and natural language processing.
 This is a very hands-on course in which we are going to be using the Python programming language.

 Topics of this course include:

 - Python programming for data analysis (including relevant libraries for modeling + data munging)

 - Text processing and workflows for text analysis